1233iughe/emotional_diary/README.md

 #### views.py
 Here is implemented the logic allowing the user to update their emotion-color pairs and to assign them to the current day.
 The routes cotained here are:
 - index: Allows the user to add to the current day a emotion-color pair.
 It renders automatically an updated template with each addtition.
-- manage_emotions: Adds emotion-color pairs to the data base and shows them in a table to the user.
+- add_emotion: Adds emotion-color pairs to the data base and shows them in a table to the user.
 - delete_emotions: Allows the user to delete any given pair.

 #### db.py